cbib/dypfish/README.md

 ```

-### Prepping the input data
+## Prepping the input data

 If you wish to test the DypFISH analysis, you can download the data from [our website](http://dypfish.org/file/zip/data.zip)
-and the try running the analysis.
+and the try running the analysis scripts in the `src/analysis` folder.

-To run it on your own data, first the data has to be compiled in the HDF5 file format and second, you need to create the corresponding configuration files called config.json in dataset and analysis folders.
+To run the analysis on your own data, first the images have to be preprocessed and put in the HDF5 file format and second, you need to create the corresponding configuration files in dataset and analysis folders.

-Then you have to create a folder in the data repository called "Your_data_label" and put all your h5 files as the corresponding config files

-# Using the Pipeline
+# Using the DypFISH

 DypFISH runs in a command line environment.

-The runtime is dependent on the hardware.
+The runtime is dependent on the hardware, certain analysis can be time consuming.

-Version 2.0 will include automatic parsing of gene names.

 ## Available analysis